 Don’t want to find sand inside your ears for days?
 Skip the beaches and enjoy the ideal weather of Medellin.

 Its nickname is “Ciudad de la Eterna Primavera.”
 It means the “City of Eternal Spring.”
 Many of my long-term travel friends have been stuck in Medellin for more than a few days.

 It’s such a welcoming place!
 The inhabitants are extremely polite and kind.
 They almost must help you.
-Also, there are two awesome districts (Laureles and Poblado), great restaurants, lovely cafe to take the sun on the terrasse and fun parties.
+Also, there are two awesome districts (Laureles and Poblado), great restaurants, lovely cafes to take the sun on the terrasse, and fun parties.
 It’s hard to resist guys.
 I guess this is why many digital nomads decide to live in Medellin.
 Or Spanish students ;)